zemse/projectile.js/README.md

 ball.throw(100,-100); //x is towards right and y is towards bottom thats why -100. ball.throw(100,-200,0); //specificy g value in third argument, default value is 100.
 ```

+## Demo
+In the demo, please open console and you can use ball.setXY, ball.getXY and ball.throwXY methods.
+You can find the demo [here](https://zemse.github.io/projectile.js/).